 Ray Burton PSM was appointed as a member representative director in July 2018.
 He is a current Director of the Local Government Managers Australia (Queensland) and has more than 40 years' experience in senior leadership positions across 12 different local governments.
 Ray holds a Masters of Business Administration, Graduate Diploma in Local Government Management, and Diplomas of Business (Local Government and Accounting).
 He was CEO at Townsville City Council from 2008—2016 and was awarded the Public Sector Professional of the Year (Queensland) in 2012.
 Ray is a Fellow of the Australian Institute of Company Directors and was awarded the Public Service Medal in 2015.

 Rosamund (Ros) Heit was appointed as a member representative director in July 2018.
-She is a Local Councillor at South Burnett Regional Council (SBRC) where she is responsible for the Finance, HR, and Information and Communications Technology portfolios and is a member of the Audit Committee.
-She is a member of a number of boards and holds Bachelor degrees in Business and Science, as well as a Diploma of Local Government for Elected Members.
-Ros was awarded the Queensland Rural, Regional and Remote Women’s Network (QRRRWN) Professional Woman of the Year 2018.
+She has over 30 years’ experience as a board member and in management roles in rural Queensland.
+Ros was previously a Local Councillor at South Burnett Regional Council (SBRC) for two terms and managed the finance, ICT and HR portfolio and the Audit committee.
+Ros has a Bachelor of Business majoring in Accounting and Human Resource Management (USQ) and a Science degree ( Honours) from London University.
+Ros is a graduate of the Australian Institute of Company Directors and was awarded the Queensland Rural, Regional and Remote Women’s Network (QRRRWN) Professional Woman of the Year 2018.

-Cr Matthew Bourke was appointed as an LGIAsuper director in July 2016 and has been a Councillor for the ward of Jamboree since 2008.
+Matthew Bourke was appointed as an LGIAsuper director in July 2016 and was a Councillor in Brisbane City Council from 2008-2020.
 Matthew is well known for his contribution to the local community, specifically his flood recovery work where he received the National Emergency Medal for his involvement.
 Matthew is also on the Board of the Local Government Association of Queensland (LGAQ).
-Matthew is a Graduate member of the Australian Institute of Company Directors, a member of the Lord Mayor’s Creative Advisory Trustee, and the Lord Mayor’s Inclusive Brisbane Trustee.
+Matthew is a Graduate member of the Australian Institute of Company Directors.

 Cr Mark Jamieson was appointed as an LGIAsuper director in July 2018.
 He is the current Mayor at Sunshine Coast Regional Council and President of the Local Government Association of Queensland (LGAQ) Limited.
 Mark is a Patron of Sunnykids, the Beacon Foundation, the Friendship Force of the Sunshine Coast and the Sunshine Coast Sports Federation.
 Mark was the Chief Executive at Australian Publishing Network (APN) from 1981—2009 and is a former Director of the Sunshine Coast Helicopter Rescue Service.